The First Step to Recovery

 First impressions are important.
-From the moment patients arrive for their treatment experience, they will be greeted by friendly faces at Michael’s House Stabilization Center.
+From the moment patients arrive for their treatment experience, they will be greeted by friendly faces at our Michael’s House Stabilization Center.
 Our dedicated team of intake coordinators knows how to make patients feel welcomed and taken care of from the very start.
 If patients are flying into Palm Springs from out of state, an intake coordinator will meet them at the airport.

 The Level System

 At Michael’s House, we use a level system to determine an individual’s stages of treatment and recovery.
-During stabilization, our primary concern is for patients’ safety, health and comfort.
-When detoxing from a substance, patients’ bodies require plenty of rest.
+During Stabilization, our primary concern is for patients’ safety, health and comfort.
+When detoxing from a substance, bodies require plenty of rest.
 They may also need to adjust and stabilize on new medications for a co-occurring disorder.
 We encourage patients to take the time during stabilization to relax, settle into their rooms and get to know the treatment center.
 The most important thing is that they take it easy and allow their minds and bodies to heal.

-There are currently three levels in our program, and patients may often reach Level 1 while at the Stabilization Center.
 Level 1 is a reflection stage where patients can focus on what they would like to accomplish while in treatment to orient themselves to the treatment program, schedule and staff.
 This is a time for them to clear their minds and recognize that they are away from the normal stressors of life and outside influences.
 They can begin to think about their goals in life and what they would like to achieve in recovery.